OpenBangla/OpenBangla-Keyboard/README.md

 ```
 After the installation completes, you have to log out from your session.
 You will need to [configure Gnome DE](https://github.com/OpenBangla/OpenBangla-Keyboard/wiki/Configure-on-Gnome-DE) for OpenBangla Keyboard to work.
 ### Arch Linux and it's derivatives
-There is a package for OpenBangla-Keyboard in the Arch User Repository (aur).
+There are two packages for OpenBangla-Keyboard in the Arch User Repository(AUR).
+Use `openbangla-keyboard` if you want to make and install the package from source.
+Otherwise, use `openbangla-keyboard-bin` to use the binary package released for Arch and its derivatives by the maintainer.
 You can install it in one command with your favorite aur helper.
 Example commands for some popular tools:
 ```
+$ ## openbangla-keyboard
 $ pacaur -S openbangla-keyboard
 $ yay -S openbangla-keyboard
 $ yaourt -S openbangla-keyboard

+$ ## openbangla-keyboard-bin
+$ pacaur -S openbangla-keyboard-bin
+$ yay -S openbangla-keyboard-bin
+$ yaourt -S openbangla-keyboard-bin
 ```
 Or install manually:
 ```